Skip to content

 import { z } from 'zod'

-import { GeneralErrorBoundary } from '~/components/ErrorBoundary.js'
+import { GeneralErrorBoundary } from '#app/components/error-boundary.tsx'

-import { floatingToolbarClassName } from '~/components/floating-toolbar.tsx'
+import { floatingToolbarClassName } from '#app/components/floating-toolbar.tsx'

-import { Button } from '~/components/ui/button.tsx'
+import { Button } from '#app/components/ui/button.tsx'

-import { Icon } from '~/components/ui/icon.tsx'
+import { Icon } from '#app/components/ui/icon.tsx'

-import { Label } from '~/components/ui/label.tsx'
+import { Label } from '#app/components/ui/label.tsx'

-import { StatusButton } from '~/components/ui/status-button.tsx'
+import { StatusButton } from '#app/components/ui/status-button.tsx'

-import { Textarea } from '~/components/ui/textarea.tsx'
+import { Textarea } from '#app/components/ui/textarea.tsx'

-import { type action } from './__article-editor.server'
+import { type Route } from './+types/articles.$articleId_.edit.ts'

-import SelectorGroup from '~/components/molecules/SelectorGroup.js'
+import SelectorGroup from '~/components/molecules/SelectorGroup.tsx'

 3. Just beneath the imports at the top of the screen is a list of const variables declaring the min and max lengths for the article title and content.
 Lets some new values here for our category field: